compodoc/website/src/docs/usage.md

 | **--gaID [id]**                           | Google Analytics tracking ID                                                                                                                                                                                                                                                                                |
 | **--gaSite [site]**                       | Google Analytics site name (default auto (default: auto)                                                                                                                                                                                                                                                    |

+# Configuration file

+You can provide a configuration file in the root of your project folder.

+Compodoc will search files like : .compodocrc, .compodocrc.json, .compodocrc.yaml or a compodoc property in your package.json

+A JSON schema is available here : `./node_modules/@compodoc/compodoc/src/config/schema.json`

 # Options, quotes and Windows usage

 Keep in mind that using options with multiple words need quotes around your sentence.